erin-noe-payne/scheming/README.md

 # Changelog

+## v2.1.6
+ - Removed lodash as a dependency.
+Utility methods used were implemented in this project to decrease upgrade pains when lodash comes out with new versions (especially in browser usage)
+ - Added property/fuzz testing for utility functions.
+These tests can be moved into their own task later if it become a problem

 ## v2.1.5
  - Update docs with unwatch, better explanation of Mixed types.
  - Update browser build so that lodash is not included.
 Lodash is already listed as a bower dependency, and this drops the size of the deliverable significantly. **NOTE** In most cases this should be a non-breaking change.
 However, if you are using scheming without using bower-main-files or similar, you may need to add a `<script>` tag to your html to include lodash on your page.